2024 Solar Incentives Guide for Kaysville, UT - Tax Credits & Rebates

 Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
 A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
 This incentive is a tax credit for a specific percentage of your solar system's cost.

 The ITC originally covered 30% of the total cost of solar system installation, although it has fluctuated slightly over the years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
 The total installation cost includes the panels themselves as well as the cost of equipment, labor and accessories.
-There is no maximum amount you can claim.
+There is no maximum claim amount.
 The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
 The residence must be in the United States and owned by you.

-Your local Kaysville solar panel installer can provide you with more information about the ITC and how it might apply to your situation.
+Your local Kaysville solar panel installer can provide more information about the ITC and how it may apply to your situation.

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-The Clean Energy Credit is valid until 2035.
-Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit; the amount will be decreased slightly each year until the current program ends.
-Beginning in 2023, it will also be easier to obtain credits for energy storage systems with the new act.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+Now, solar installation projects started after January 1, 2022, and completed by the end of 2032, may be eligible for a 30% tax credit.
+This credit amount will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
+Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.

 More information about the new Inflation Reduction Act can be found here.
-Your local Kaysville solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.
+Your local Kaysville solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives